What is SQL Server Express?

 Essentially, Express Edition is for low budget needs.
 SQL Server Express is FREE.

-You can download it from the SQL Server 2019 Express page, and installing is straightforward.
+You can download the last version from the SQL Server 2019 Express page, and installing is straightforward.
 It takes less time than, say, Enterprise Edition since it is a much lighter edition.

 Typically, one uses Express Edition for learning the basics of managing data on SQL Server or for testing and non-critical solutions.
 Such solutions don’t require high availability or disaster recovery.
 However, it makes sense to configure regular backups along with a documented procedure for recovery.
 It would not take too much time since the database sizes are limited to 10GB.